-- Star Schema: Each and every dimension present in the Data Source View (DSV) is directly linked or related to Fact or measures table.
+- Star Schema: Every dimension present in the Data Source View (DSV) is directly linked or related to the Fact or measures table.

-- Snowflake Schema: Some dimensions present in the Data Source View (DSV) are linked directly to the fact table and some dimensions are indirectly linked to fact tables (with the help of middle dimensions).
-For instance in [Adventure Works DW 2014], [Dim Product sub category] is indirectly related to [fact Internet Sales] with the help of [Dim Products].
+- Snowflake Schema: Some dimensions present in the Data Source View (DSV) are linked directly to the fact table.
+And some dimensions are indirectly related to fact tables (with the help of middle dimensions).
+For instance, in [Adventure Works DW 2014], [Dim Product sub category] is indirectly related to [fact Internet Sales] with the help of [Dim Products].

-Below table will show the difference between the Star Schema and Snowflake Schema in SSAS.
+The below table will show the difference between the Star Schema and Snowflake Schema or star schema vs snowflake schema in SSAS.